Cyboars

-Cyboars is a 3D animated mini web-series, produced by Cyboars International, LLC. and debuting in late December 2011.
-The term Cyboar comes from the words Cyborg and Boar, as the pig/boar-like characters are turned into Cyborgs.
+Cyboars is an animated web series, produced by Cyboars International, LLC. and debuting in late December 2011.
+The term Cyboar comes from the words Cyborg and Boar, as the pig/boar-like characters are turned into cyborgs.

 The Creative Team consists of Walter McDaniel as designer/art director, Wes Takashi as producer, Ian Powers as Action Director, Rick Hoberg as storyboard director, Sheldon Arnst as animation director, James Felder as writer/story editor, Jake Black as writer and Cedrick Chan as overseas lighting director.